Categories

 A Red Color for Sweden

 Today, Swedish people look at their red cottages with love and a strong sense of freedom.
-It doesn’t matter what the building itself looks like, big or small, it’s the red color they recognize and love.
-Today in Sweden, the Falu red can be seen on everything from old mansions to outbuildings and modern villas.
-There are red-painted heritage buildings and the odd new office blocks.
+It doesn’t matter what the building itself looks like, big or small; it’s the red color they recognize and love.
+Today, in Sweden, the Falu red can be seen on everything from old mansions to outbuildings and modern villas.
+There are red-painted heritage buildings and odd new office blocks.

 The Falu red has made a journey from being an exclusionary commodity that few could afford to a democratic, inclusive color today, several centuries later.
-It makes little difference what kind of job or lifestyle a Swedish person chooses to have because the red color knows no class boundaries.
-Many people in Sweden have a relationship with some form of a red building.
+It makes little difference what kind of job or lifestyle a Swedish chooses to have because the color red knows no class boundaries.
+Many people in Sweden have a relationship with some form of red building.